 In this article, you’re about to learn how to avoid this.

 You’ll learn the best lead nurturing techniques to use, both pre and post-webinar, and we’ll also show you how to target those that didn’t attend.

-By the time you’ve finished reading, you’ll have proven webinar email templates and know everything about using email follow-ups to make your webinar a success.
+By the time you’ve finished reading, you’ll have proven webinar email templates and know everything about using automated email follow-ups to make your webinar a success.